redguava/cliniko-api/sections/available_times.md

 `from` and `to` cannot be more than 7 days apart (ie. the maximum time period you can request is 7 days)

-`from` and `to` cannot not be older than the current date in practitioner's time zone.
+`from` and `to` cannot be older than the current date in practitioner's time zone.

 **Example Request**